fbef0102/L4D1_2-Plugins/l4d2_ty_saveweapons/readme.md

         ```php
         // If 1, restore 100 full health when end of chapter.
         l4d2_ty_saveweapons_health "0"

-        // Do not restore weapons and health to a player after survivors have left start safe area for at least x seconds.
-(0=Always restore)
-        l4d2_ty_saveweapons_game_seconds_block "60"

         // If 1, save weapons and health for bots as well.
         l4d2_ty_saveweapons_save_bot "1"